Director Morris defends his "smiling Rumsfeld" film

 He also maintains practices there did not result in the waterboarding and other forms of torture inflicted on prisoners at Abu Ghraib, near Baghdad.

-After Rumsfeld makes that assertion, Morris produces a report by former Secretary of Defence James Schlesinger saying practices introduced at Guantanamo had indeed "migrated" to Abu Ghraib and also Afghanistan.
+After Rumsfeld makes that assertion, Morris produces a report by former Secretary of Defense James Schlesinger saying practices introduced at Guantanamo had indeed "migrated" to Abu Ghraib and also Afghanistan.

 "I think that's a fair assessment," Rumsfeld says, without acknowledging that his previous assertion was wrong.